planet-lia/lia-docs/content/examples/pathfinding.md

 };
 ```

-Then we let the library parse the MapData object into a structure that can be used by our pathFollower which we can then initialize.
+Then we let the library parse the MapData object into a structure that can be used by our pathFollower.
+When we have that, we use it to initialize our pathFollower.

 ```java
 public synchronized void process(MapData mapData) {